-Deciding on Single-Ply or Two-Ply
+Deciding on Single-Ply Or Two-Ply

 The quality of the fabric is determined by the quality of fibers used to make the fabric.
 With bed sheets, the longer the fiber, the better the quality of the fabric.
 When fibers are twisted together to create two-ply threads, it results in a looser weave that is heavier and rougher and has a shorter lifespan.

 Knowing this information before you shop helps you select the best product at the best price.
-If you see a set of two-ply bed sheets with a thread count of 400 for $50 and another set of single-ply bed sheets with a thread count of 250 for $40, the best buy likely will be the $40 pair.
+If you see a set of two-ply bed sheets with a thread count of 400 for $50 and another set of single-ply bed sheets with a thread count of 250 for $40, the better buy likely will be the $40 set.
 The integrity of the $40 pair's fibers is intact, producing a higher-quality fabric than the two-ply, regardless of the thread count.

 Understanding Staple Length

 Because of its softness and durability, cotton is most commonly used in bed sheets.
 But not all cotton is the same.

 Picture the boll of a cotton plant.
 It looks like a ball of white cotton candy until you start to pull it apart.
 Then you will see about 250,000 fibers.
 When determining the quality of cotton, it is the length of the fibers, referred to as the staple, that determines the quality of the cotton.

 - Short Staple Fiber: 1-1/8 inches long and the lowest quality.